jonmorehouse/go-env/readme.md

 * inspired by python's virtualenv
 * simple way of managing dependencies for a project and installing them locally
+* exports the current directory as the gopath

 Sample gofile
 -------------